Next Online Workshop: Gradle Build Cache Deepdown- November 2 (09:00 AM – 12:30 PM PDT). Learn more and register here.

-“Affiliate” means an entity which, directly or indirectly, owns or controls, is owned or is controlled by or is under common ownership or control with a party, where “control” means the power to direct the management or affairs of an entity, and “ownership” means the beneficial ownership of 50% (or, if the applicable jurisdiction does not allow majority ownership, the maximum amount permitted under such law) or more of the voting equity securities or other equivalent voting interests of the entity.
+“Affiliate” of a Party means any person that directly or indirectly, through one or more intermediaries, now or hereinafter, owns or controls, is owned or is controlled by or is under common ownership or control with that Party, where “control” is defined as the possession, direct or indirect, of the power to direct the policies, management or affairs of an entity, whether through ownership of voting securities, by contract, or otherwise, and “ownership” means the beneficial ownership of fifty percent (50%) (or, if the applicable jurisdiction does not allow majority ownership, the maximum amount permitted under such law) or more of the voting equity securities or other equivalent voting interests of the entity.

-“Fees” means the fees customer required to pay Gradle to use the Software during the applicable License Term, as such fees are reflected on each applicable Order Form.
+“Fees” means the fees Customer is required to pay Gradle to use the Software during the applicable Order Form Term (as defined below).
+The Fees are reflected on each applicable Order Form.

-An “Update” is a Software release that we make generally available to our customers, along with any corresponding changes to Documentation.
-An Update may be an error correction or bug fix, generally indicated by a change in the digit to the right of the second decimal point (e.g., a change from version x.x.x to x.x.y); or it may be an enhancement, new feature, or new functionality, generally indicated by a change in the digit to the right of the first decimal point (e.g., x.x.x to x.y.x) or to the left of the first decimal point (e.g., x.x.x to y.x.x).
+An “Update” is a Software release that the Company makes generally available to its customers, along with any corresponding changes to Documentation.
+An Update includes bug fixes, error corrections, patches, major or minor releases, or any other changes or enhancements.
+An Update is generally indicated by a change in the digit to the right of the second decimal point (e.g., a change from version x.x.x to x.x.y).
+An Update including an enhancement, new feature, or new functionality, is generally indicated by a change in the digit to the right of the first decimal point (e.g., x.x.x to x.y.x) or to the left of the first decimal point (e.g., x.x.x to y.x.x).

 Other capitalized terms used in this Agreement shall have the meanings set forth herein.